Camadevi: Ruling Haripunchai

 Around 659, Suthewa Rusi came to Lavo to ask Camadevi take over the new kingdom, Haripunchai, which he and his friend had established.
 However, the story was recorded differently in the Legend of Cāmadevivaṃsa.
 It was written that Prince Ramrat was ordained at that time.
 Since her husband was not with her, the invitation was sent from Haripunchai, asking her to be in charge.
 According to the mythology, she accepted the offer because the citizens were in trouble and that the city needed a leader.
 She also wanted to repay Suthewa Rusi for his kindness for raising her when she was young.

 It took her 7 months to reach Haripunchai by boat.
 After arriving, Camadevi was crowned to be the ruler of the Haripunchai.
 She was already pregnant before leaving Lavo and gave birth to 2 sons 7 days after the coronation.
 Her first son was named Mahantayot and her second son Anantayot.

 Death

-Camadevi reigned until 688 before Mahantayot took over.
+Camadevi reigned until 688 before Hanayos took over.
 She left her role in the government and changed to preserve Buddhism instead when she turned 60.
 She died in 731 when she was 89 years old.

-After her death, Mahantayot arranged a funeral for her for 7 days.
+After her death, Hanayos arranged a funeral for her for 7 days.
 Her bones were collected and contained in the Suwan-Chang-Kot-Chedi at Wat Camadevi in Lamphun after the cremation.